RodoJML/CPS493_WebServerProgramming_Project/README.md

         Add Bulma into your project

-        First add depencies into the correct "Package.json" this is the one withing "client" folder
+        First add depencies into the correct "Package.json" this is the one within "client" folder

         "dependencies": {
         "@fortawesome/fontawesome-free": "^6.3.0",